7 Restaurant Internal Controls to Beef up Your Business|

 Few chefs and restaurant owners would cite financial management among the reasons they went into business.
 But restaurant internal controls are crucial to operating a self-reliant business, as well as minimizing financial mistakes and threats.

-Strong controls also prove to banks and potential investors that you have a stable business with a well-managed, regular cash flow.
+Well-defined internal controls clarify procedures, define roles and responsibilities, and create checks and balances.
+They also prove to banks and potential investors that you have a stable business with a well-managed and regular cash flow.

-According to 2017 estimates from the National Restaurant Association, employee theft accounts for 75 percent of inventory shortages and about 4 percent of sales.
+According to 2017 estimates from the National Restaurant Association, employee theft accounts for 75% of inventory shortages and about 4% of sales.

-Thoroughly vet candidates and contractors.
-Schedule time immediately after interviews to verify work history and speak with references.
-If everything checks out, run a pre-employment background check.
-And if they will handle money, add a credit check.
+- Schedule time immediately after interviews to verify work history and speak with references.

-Set a system of checks and balances that requires two or more people to count money or sign off on registers after a shift.
+Set a system of checks and balances that requires at least 2 people to count money or sign off on registers after a shift.
 This prevents theft and mistakes.

 The person signing checks should not be the same one inputting accounts payable data.